Occupational Safety and Health

 We recognize the importance of daily safety activities in preventing occupational injuries.
 Accordingly, we devote energy to KY activities preceding tasks, documenting near misses, and implementing 5S activities in the workplace.
 We aim to improve daily safety activities by regularly conducting KY training and seminars to maintain and improve risk awareness.
 Another effort aiming to prevent occupational injuries is posting posters and conducting training to thoroughly inform employees and ensure the rigorous implementation of the three basic safety behaviors: (1) Think before you act; (2) Pointing and calling; and (3) Hold the handrail when stepping on stairs.

-On-site training sessions
+Hands-on training sessions

 Health-related accommodations for retirees from the Company